 You might not think of worms when someone mentions neuroscience, but it turns out the tiny, transparent worm C. elegans is a great organism for studying the senses.
 That's in part because researchers have previously mapped the locations and synaptic connections of each of the 302 neurons of these 1mm long creatures.

 More recently, researchers Juan Cueva and Miriam Goodman have performed studies using C. elegans to examine how certain touch receptor neurons are activated.
 They generated nearly 3300 electron micrographs of worm cross sections that have been preserved in the Stanford Digital Repository (SDR) and are now available for download and reuse by other researchers around the world (see below for links to the images).

 Four new digital collections were added to SearchWorks via Stanford Digital Repository (SDR) online deposit during the month of March.
 These collections take advantage of recently released functionality that provides researchers with new rich discovery and access capabilities for finding and working with digital collection content.

 A historic geologic map, the data for which was compiled over the course of many years by one determined man, William Smith.
 Completed nearly 2 centuries ago, it remains incredibly relevant.

 This is one of the largest and most difficult oversized objects Stanford has digitized thus far.

-See how Digital Production Group went about imaging this unique ladies' fan.
+See how the Digital Production Group went about imaging this unique item.